The integral identity conjecture in motivic homotopy theory: Specialization systems

 We require $\alpha_g,\beta_g$ to be isomorphisms when $g$ is smooth, proper, respectively.
-The triplet $(B,\eta,\sigma)$ (or $(B,j,i)$, we use these interchangably) is called a \textit{base} when we work with specialization systems. \end{defn} In \cite{bang-2024} (and \cite{ayoub-thesis-2} under the assumption on quasi-projectiveness of schemes), there are base change morphisms
+The triplet $(B,\eta,\sigma)$ is called a \textit{base} when we work with specialization systems. \end{defn} In \cite{bang-2024} (and \cite{ayoub-thesis-2} under the assumption on quasi-projectiveness of schemes), there are base change morphisms

 defined by means of the Nagata compactification theorem.
 The effort in \cite{bang-2024} is devoted to prove that $\mu_g$ is well-defined (independent of the choice of the compactification).
 The formal proof showed in \cite{bang-2024} extends directly to the case of algebraic spaces so we may freely use them like when we work with schemes.
 Here are some examples that are of our interest.
-For any diagram $(\Fscr,I) \longrightarrow \eta$ of $\eta$-schemes and a specialization system $\sp$ over $(B,j,i)$, we form the diagram
+For any diagram $(\Fscr,I) \longrightarrow \eta$ of $\eta$-schemes and a specialization system $\sp$ over $(B,j,i)$, we form the diagram consisting of cartesian squares

 and define a specialization system $(\Fscr \bullet \chi)$ by the formula

 (it is a specialization system by \cite[Lemme 3.2.7, 3.2.8]{ayoub-thesis-2} and \cite{bang-2024}).
 Let us mention some concrete examples.
 The case $(B,\eta,\sigma) = (\mathbb{A}_S^1,\gm_{m,S},S)$ with $i$ the zero section and $j$ the canonical inclusion.
 Let $\Delta$ be the category of finite ordinals $\mathbf{n} = \left \{0 < 1 < \cdots < n \right \}$ and $\mathbb{N}^{\times}$ be the set of non-zero natural numbers viewed as a category whose objects are non-zero natural numbers and morphisms are defined via the opposite of the division relation.
 In \cite[Definition 3.5.1]{ayoub-thesis-2}, Ayoub defines a diagram of $\gm_{m,S}$-schemes $\theta_{\id} \colon(\mathscr{R},\Delta \times \mathbb{N}^{\times}) \longrightarrow (\gm_{m,S},\Delta \times \mathbb{N}^{\times})$ such that $\mathscr{R}(\mathbf{n},r) = \gm_{m,S} \times_S (\gm_{m,S})^n$.
 The structural morphism is given by the composition